Foldi-Lab/PhenoSys-codes/README.md

   * Individual sessions
   * Indvidual sessions split by stimulus durations and inter-trial intervals
   * Time bins over time
-  * Snipping of videos for each experiment into many session clips
+  * Snips videos for each experiment into many session clips

 __Preview of the graphical user interfaces__